 A manual on the use of the solar system is included with the Airstream Owner's Packet.
 Please read and understand all information before operating the system.
+The display panel is mounted in the upper portion of the cabinet at the entry door.

-The charge controller senses the actual battery charge and regulates the charging to prevent over charging.
+The charge controller, located in the cabinet at the entry door, senses the actual battery charge and regulates the charging to prevent over charging.
 The system requires the 12-volt feed from the battery to operate.